exgnosis/RocketBootCamp-Prep/Week 1 - Clean Code and Git Mastery/1. Software Engineering/Instructor/Test/SoftwareEngineeringQuiz.md

 1. Programming focuses on application design, while software engineering focuses on the performance of the code on physical hardware.
 2. _**Programming is writing and designing code using a programming language; software engineering uses engineering principles independent of any specific programming language**_
 3. Programming involves unit testing the code as it is developed; software engineering defers testing until the application is fully ready to be deployed
-4. Programming is for business facing systems; software engineering is for code that will run in high-preformance embedded systems.
+4. Programming is for business facing systems; software engineering is for code that will run in high-performance embedded systems.
 5. Do not know

 ---